sn0w12/Akari/README.md

 - **Bookmark Integration:** All your bookmarks are synced and saved, allowing you to pick up where you left off, using the Manganato bookmark system.
 - **All Manganato Features:** All normal manganato features are available.
 - **Remove Bookmarks on Manga Page:** Instead of having to find the manga in the bookmarks page, simply remove it from it's main page.
+- **Search Through Bookmarks:** Search through all your bookmarks to find the manga you are looking for.

 # Settings